-We’ve seen a lot of discussion regarding Addrena pills, so we dug deep and produced a thorough review, focusing closely on the ingredients, side effects, scientific research and customer-service quality.
-We also made a great effort to read hundreds of dieter comments and user reviews from all over the web.
-Lastly, we summarized all of the facts and customer feedback to give you the info you need.
+I need to make a confession: I was obsessed with researching Addrena, so we dug deep and produced a thorough review, focusing closely on the ingredients, side effects, science and customer service quality.
+We also made a great effort to read hundreds of dieter comments from all over the web.
+Lastly, we summarized and refined to give you the info you need.

 What You Need To Know

-Addrena is a dietary supplement that aims to boost energy levels, enhance mental focus and encourage fat loss.
+To begin with, Addrena is a dietary supplement that aims to boost energy levels, enhance mental focus and encourage fat loss.
+As for the ingredients used in Addrena, they include huperzine, vinpocetine, piperine, white willow bark, dimethylaminoethanol, caffeine, acetyl-L-tyrosine, bacopa extract, acetyl-L-carnitine, choline dihydrogen citrate, yohimbe bark, bitter orange (citrus aurantium), guarana, vitamin B12 and vitamin B3.
 This product is intended to increase the flow of neurotransmitters, while providing herbal stimulants and increasing the body’s core temperature.
-You only need to take one tablet per day (630 milligrams).
-As for the ingredients used in Addrena, they include the following; Huperzine, Vinpocetine, Piperine, White Willow Bark, Dimethylaminoethanol, Caffeine, Acetyl-L-Tyrosine, Bacopa Extract, Acetyl-L-Carnitine, Choline Dihydrogen Citrate, Yohimbe Bark Extract, Bitter Orange (Citrus Aurantium), Guarana, Vitamin B12 and Vitamin B3.
+You only need to take one tablet per day.

 One user said, “This made me hot and tingly and then dizzy and nauseous for hours.
 Even after I puked it up I felt drained for the rest of the day.”